Websoft9Archive/ansible-neo4j/docs/else-faq.md

 Cypher is Neo4j’s graph query language that allows users to store and retrieve data from the graph database.
 Neo4j wanted to make querying graph data easy to learn, understand, and use for everyone, but also incorporate the power and functionality of other standard data access languages.

+#### One Neo4j instance support multiply databases?

+Yes, but only for Neo4j Enterprise Edition

+#### Is there have line and column for Neo4j?

+Yes, but it storage for relationship of Node

 #### If there is no domain name, can I deploy Neo4j?

-Yes, visit Neo4j by *http://Internet IP*
+Yes, visit Neo4j by *http://Server's Internet IP*

 #### Is there a web-base GUI database management tools?